Yews to Eucalypts

 • 1914 no entries for number 25.

-• 1915 no entries for number 25 – Mary Alice Mohan gave this address as her home address when her son James was born.
+• 1915 no entries for number 25.
+Mary Alice Mohan gave this address as her home address.
+This happened when her son James was born.

-In the 1911 Census, Mary Alice’s younger brother Francis Mohan resided at a house (number 14) in Abercorn Road, Off Sheriff Street, Upper (North Dock, Dublin).
+In the 1911 Census, Mary Alice’s younger brother Francis Mohan resided at a house.
+It was number 14 in Abercorn Road, Off Sheriff Street, Upper (North Dock, Dublin).
 Along with his wife Mary, aged 34 and also of County Louth.
 Their children, Mary Frances (aged 8) a scholar born in Dublin City.
 Their son William (aged 6) a scholar born in Dublin City.
 A son Francis aged 3 born in Dublin City a daughter Annie aged 2 born in Dublin City.
 They also had a boarder Patrick Curran aged 31 who resided with them.
 Francis had three rooms and seven of them living there.
 He gave his occupation as a blacksmith.
-Below is a one hour simply amazing documentary from RTE Eire that you can watch on You Tube about the Dublin lockouts (not my work at all), that gives some insight to what was happening in Dublin at the time that Mary Alice Mohan and her family were there. .

 Mary Alice Mohan – South Africa.

-Around 1914 Mary Alice Cave (Mohan) came out to South Africa with her cousin a Mrs Duffy as a travelling companion.
-On the way out her cousin died onboard the ship and was unceremoniously tipped over the ship along with her belongings due to her having a communicable disease which the captain of the ship feared would take down the whole of the population onboard.
+Around 1914, Mary Alice Cave (Mohan) traveled to South Africa with her cousin, Mrs. Duffy.
+The family story was that Mary was accompanying Mrs. Duffy as a traveling companion.
+Her cousin died onboard the ship on the way out.
+She was unceremoniously tipped over the ship along with her belongings.
+This was due to her having a communicable disease.
+The captain of the ship feared it would take down the whole of the population onboard.
 Mary was stuck in South Africa.
 She had left her three children with her mother in Dublin in Ireland.
 A family story was that she answered a newspaper advertisement for a housekeeper for a Mr JH Moss.

 Mary took a job as a housekeeper to John and looked after his three children.
-Why he had all three children in his custody, I don’t know but later when John and Mary left for Australia, two of them would remain in South Africa with their mother.
+I don’t know why he had all three children in his custody.
+Later, when John and Mary left for Australia, two of them would remain in South Africa with their mother.
 Mary and John got together and she went back to Ireland to collect her children from Dublin.
 Whilst she was there in 1915 young James Henry or Jim as he was always known was born.
-She came back to South Africa and a few years later in 1916 my grandfather, Joseph Patrick was born (in South Africa).
+She came back to South Africa.
+A few years later, in 1916, my grandfather Joseph Patrick was born in South Africa.
 (My side of the family always knew him as Patrick or Pat).
-Whilst they were there John and Mary reportedly operated one of the first cinemas in Johannesburg and an ostrich farm in Pretoria.
+Whilst they were there John and Mary reportedly managed one of the first cinemas in Johannesburg.
+They also operated an ostrich farm in Pretoria.
 Ostrich feathers being highly sought after fashion accessories.

-They returned to Australia aboard the Ascanius arriving on the 15th October 1917 with Mary’s eldest children, John’s son Tom and their two small boys James and Joseph.
+They returned to Australia aboard the Ascanius on the 15th October 1917.
+They were accompanied by Mary’s eldest children.
+They also had John’s son Tom and their two small boys, James and Joseph.
 Doris and Alfred stayed behind in Africa with their mother.
-The family embarked from Durban in South Africa with John’s occupation given as Engineer aged 44 and with him and his wife aged 37 (Irish).
+The family embarked from Durban in South Africa.
+John’s occupation was given as Engineer, and he was aged 44.
+He was accompanied by his wife, who was aged 37 and Irish.
 Tom aged 10, Harry aged 8, Eva aged 7, Alphonsus aged 5, James aged 2 and Joseph aged 1.

 In 1919 the family were living at 21 Murphy St Elsternwick South.
 Occupation listed as a Traveller.
 Doubtful that the home currently on the property is the house that the Moss family lived in.
 He must have voted that year as he is ticked off the electoral roll.

-Back in Australia Mary who was a tiny feisty woman was known for being able to take on big and small opponents.
-She would take the youngest of her children to the markets and put them outside the crowd with great baskets whilst she would slip in under elbows of her taller counterparts get to the front of the crowd haggle for what she needed and then slip back out filling up the baskets before going back into the foray again.
+Back in Australia, Mary was a tiny feisty woman.
+She was known for being able to take on both big and small opponents.
+She would take the youngest of her children to the markets.
+She put them outside the crowd with great baskets.
+Then, she would slip in under the elbows of her taller counterparts.
+She reached the front of the crowd.
+She haggled for what she needed.
+Then she slipped back out, filling up the baskets.
+She returned to the foray again.

-Her sparkling green eyes would also dash with anger if any accusations were made against her children whether true or false.
-She was known to chase a policeman down the street with a broom after he made a claim against one of her boys.
-At other times she was known to drop to her knees and start praying the Angelus whilst insisting the Policeman joined her, which gave her boys enough time to leap over the back fence and make a quick getaway.
-They weren’t bad boys, in fact they were very clever and bright for the time Harry a keen engineering mind knew how to unhook the mains electricity and re-route it to where he was conducting experiments etc.
+Her sparkling green eyes would dash with anger.
+This happened if any accusations were made against her children, whether true or false.
+She became famous for chasing a policeman with a broom.
+This occurred after he made a claim against one of her boys.
+At other times, she would drop to her knees and start praying the Angelus.
+She insisted that the Policeman join her.
+This gave her boys enough time to leap over the back fence and make a quick getaway.
+They weren’t bad boys.
+In fact, they were very clever and bright for the time.
+Harry, with a keen engineering mind, knew how to unhook the mains electricity.
+He could re-route it to where he was conducting experiments, etc.

-Another time when they were operating a boarding house, there was a traveller who couldn’t pay his way so he gave up his gun in lieu of payment.
-Mary waited until her husband was gone and had the boys go and throw it in the Yarra lest it turn up in the home.
-The old man had a quick temper and a fondness for the bottle.
-Subsequently the boys were not very old before they all cleared out of home to make their own way in the world.
+Another time when they were operating a boarding house, a traveler couldn’t pay his way.
+So, he gave up his gun instead of payment.
+Mary waited until her husband was gone.
+She had the boys go and throw it in the Yarra River.
+She feared that it would turn up in the home.
+The old man reportedly had a quick temper.
+He also had a fondness for the bottle.
+Mary felt that a gun in the house was not a good idea.
+Afterwards, the boys were quite young.
+They all left home to make their own way in the world.

 Elsternwick – From 1924 through to 1928 the family resided at 21 Murphys Street Elsternwick (now Brighton).
 The house is long gone, now replaced with a modern dwelling.
-John was listed as a Traveller and for the first-time Mary appears at the same address with him as Mrs. Moss who is recorded with her occupation being home duties.
+John was listed as a Traveler and for the first-time Mary appears at the same address with him as Mrs. Moss who is recorded with her occupation being home duties.
 Mary was eligible to vote at this time.
-On the 28th March 1923 John was recorded in The Herald Sun as being a person listed with creditors for Insolvency Court.
+On the 28th March 1923, John was recorded in The Herald Sun.
+He was listed with creditors for Insolvency Court.
 Whatever issues were being addressed they must have been settled as the family remained living at their home until 1928.

 Moss 7 Murphy Street Elsternwick now Brighton